ubiquitous-computing-lab/Mining-Minds/information-curation-layer/high-level-context-awareness/README.md

 # 4. Contributions

--	This work has presented an ontology-based method for deriving PA-HLC and N-HLC out of the combination of cross-domain low-level context primitives, namely activities, locations, emotions and food.
+-	This work has presented an ontology-based method for deriving PA-HLC, N-HLC and C-HLC out of the combination of cross-domain low-level context primitives, namely activities, locations, emotions and food.
--	The modeling of the low-level, PA-HLC and N-HLC are defined through the so-called Mining Minds Context Ontology.
+-	The modeling of the low-level, PA-HLC, N-HLC and C-HLC are defined through the so-called Mining Minds Context Ontology.
 -	The processing and inference of contexts is performed by the Mining Minds High-Level Context Architecture implementation.
--	The unprecedented incorporation of emotions and food items in the context definition enables the representation of new PA-HLC and N-HLC that can only be identified whenever a specific emotion takes place and user take food in meals as LLC.
+-	The unprecedented incorporation of emotions and food items in the context definition enables the representation of new PA-HLC, N-HLC and C-HLC that can only be identified whenever a specific emotion takes place and user take food in meals as LLC.
--	The Mining Minds Context Ontology has also been designed to procure the identification PA-HLC and N-HLC even in the absence of emotion and Food information.
+-	The Mining Minds Context Ontology has also been designed to procure the identification PA-HLC, N-HLC and C-HLC even in the absence of emotion and Food information.
--	This implementation of Mining Minds HLCA built on the MMCO enable the inference of PA-HLC and N-HLC from low-level context primitives in real time.
+-	This implementation of Mining Minds HLCA built on the MMCO enable the inference of PA-HLC, N-HLC and C-HLC from low-level context primitives in real time.

 # 5. Authors
 <!--  Name : Claudia Villalonga and Muhammad Asif Razzaq-->